ritual + story + play = transformation

-Welcome to RUNA—a teaching and learning community dedicated to ritual, play, and collective care.
+Welcome to RUNA—a teaching and learning community dedicated to ritual, story, and play for the sake of transformation and liberation.

 RUNA brings together people from diverse and diasporic cultural, spiritual, and religious backgrounds.
 These shared values help us create a foundation for our community where differences and uniqueness are honored, not flattened into a single story.